-The 1,285-megawatt Xayaburi Dam was built by CKPower – a subsidiary of the Thai builder and majority shareholder CH Karnchang – which went ahead with construction despite protests in Thailand, which is buying most of the electricity.
+CKPower–a subsidiary of the Thai builder and majority shareholder CH Karnchang–built the 1,285-megawatt Xayaburi dam.
+The company went ahead with construction despite protests in Thailand, which is buying most of the electricity.

 The MRC Council, the MRC’s highest ministerial body, will meet and discuss the drought issue next week during an annual gathering in Phnom Penh.